ATLAS detector - schematic view

 Alan Watson, Miriam Watson, Steve Worm

-Students: Daniel Briglin, James Broughton, Andrew Foster, Nandish Gorasia, James Kendrick, Daniel Lewis, Jack Lindon, Rhys Owen, Elliot Reynolds, Russell Turner, Robert Vallance, Govinder Virdee
+Students: Daniel Briglin, James Broughton, Andrew Foster, Patrick Freeman, Nandish Gorasia, James Kendrick, Daniel Lewis, Jack Lindon, Rhys Owen, Elliot Reynolds, Russell Turner, Robert Vallance, Govind Virdee

 The "Standard Model" of electroweak interactions requires additional physics to break the symmetry between the weak and electromagnetic interactions, generating the masses of the W and Z gauge bosons.
 The favoured candidate for this is the Higgs mechanism, which predicts the existence of one or more "Higgs bosons".
 The Large Hadron Collider (LHC) is being built to investigate the physics of electroweak symmetry breaking, establishing or refuting the existence of the Higgs bosons, and also to search for other new physical phenomena which may appear on the same energy scale (approximately 100 GeV to 1 TeV).
 One such candidate, supersymmetry, predicts a plethora of new particles within the reach of ATLAS and the LHC.
 ATLAS is one of the two general-purpose detectors that record proton-proton collisions at the LHC.